LivingLegacyMedia/vowbound/chapter_13.md

 "That was incredible," Mira breathed.
 "You actually did it."

 "Once."
-Cassian's voice was flat.
+Cassian wiped sweat from his brow.
 "I did it once.
-And it nearly killed both of us.
-The question is whether I can do it again.
+And it took everything I had just to hold that connection.
+The question is whether I can do it again after I've rested.
 And again.
 Eight more times just in this city."

 "Can you?"

-"I don't know.
-But I have to try."
-Cassian looked at the market around them.
-"Because you were right earlier.
-The arithmetic matters.
-One restored emissary is worth a hundred prevented conversions.
-That's the math I need to work with."
+"The method works.
+But bearing that weight... it's exhausting.
+Like carrying another person on my shoulders for however long it takes them to reclaim their pieces.
+I'll need rest after doing that.
+Time to recover my mental strength."

+"How long?"

+"A day, maybe two.
+My first coin gives me mental fortitude.
+And..."
+He paused.
+"I can think more clearly than ever before.
+But I still have limits."
+Cassian straightened, forcing strength back into his voice.
+"I just need to recover my energy."

 "And when Draven realizes what you're doing?"